 Mobile web accounts for 58% of the traffic in 2018, which is far ahead of desktop’s 42% share.
 Hence it’s no surprise that Google prefers mobile-first indexing in current times.
 You need to be sure to optimize the site for mobile.

-This will ensure that the user experience from desktop and mobile will be seamless and consistent, thus driving up the ranking factors in favour of your eCommerce site.
+This will ensure that the user experience from desktop and mobile will be seamless and consistent, thus driving up the SEO ranking factors in favour of your eCommerce website.

 4 – Optimize images of the products